DRIVE-Lab-BGU/IPC2026/index.md

 ## Setup

-This year's competition will be using the generic pyRDDLGym - an autogeneration tool for gym environments from RDDL textual description.
+This year's competition follow the previous iteration and will be using the generic pyRDDLGym - an autogeneration tool for gym environments from RDDL textual description.

 <img src="images/RDDLGym.jpg" alt="RDDLGym diagram">